HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/webengine_db2_hadr.md

 During a DB2 HADR takeover, the application tier automatically manages failover and recovery without manual configuration updates or pod deletions.

-1. Active DB2 XA transactions routed to the original primary node return error `SQL1776N` (command issued on a standby database).
-Open Liberty logs this error in the `SystemOut.log` file.
+1. Active DB2 XA transactions on the original primary node drop and return a `SQL1776N` error, which Open Liberty records in `SystemOut.log` as `-1776` or `-1,776`.
-2. For new connection requests, the DB2 JCC driver reads the alternate server attributes (`clientRerouteAlternateServerName` and `clientRerouteAlternatePortNumber`) from the `server.xml` file and retries the connection against the standby node address up to the limit specified in the `maxRetriesForClientReroute` attribute.
+2. For new connection requests, the DB2 JCC driver reads the alternate server attributes (`clientRerouteAlternateServerName` and `clientRerouteAlternatePortNumber`) from `server.xml` and retries the connection against the standby node address.
+The driver retries up to the limit specified in `maxRetriesForClientReroute`, waiting the number of seconds defined in `retryIntervalForClientReroute` between attempts to allow the takeover to finish.
-3. A supervisor process monitors the `SystemOut.log` file.
-When it detects the `-1776` error string, it stops the Liberty server gracefully and exits the container with code `0`.
+3. To safely evict stale connection handles, cached blacklists, and lingering in-memory lockouts that the driver-level reroute cannot clear, a supervisor process monitors `SystemOut.log`.
+When it matches the `-1776` or `-1,776` error string, it triggers a graceful Liberty server shutdown and exits the container with code `0`.
-4. Kubernetes detects the container exit and automatically replaces the pod.
+4. Kubernetes detects the container termination and automatically replaces the pod.
-5. On startup, the new pod creates new connection pools, and the DB2 JCC driver connects directly to the new primary DB2 node without requiring configuration changes or a Helm upgrade.
+5. On pod startup, `server.xml` rebuilds with the original configuration attributes.
+The DB2 JCC driver attempts to connect to the old primary address, then reroutes initialization traffic to the alternate address (the new primary).
+This establishes clean connection pools without requiring configuration changes or a Helm upgrade.

 ???+ info "Related information"
     - [Open Liberty `dataSource` configuration reference](https://openliberty.io/docs/latest/reference/config/dataSource.html#dataSource/properties.db2.jcc){target="_blank"}